frankgiordano/JavaSortExamples/README.md

 Apache Commons Comparator.builder().

-This project was used for a presentation at LI java meetup:
+This project was used for a presentation at LI Java meetup:

 https://www.meetup.com/Long-Island-Java-Meetup/events/252933995/